cjkfyi/gemify/README.md

 > *__not another coding assistant__?*

-## 🤔

-I'm prototyping a multi-turn, conversational extension for VSCode.
-After being fed-up with having to Copy and Paste my code, back-and-forth a million times, for a more current understanding every turn.
-Thus, `gemify` was suddenly born.

 ## ✨

-Hereby my pledge to maintain this repo.
-Planning to scale, especially as goog figures out the unlimited token ordeal!
-Simply imagine the near-future.
+This is a multi-turn, conversational extension for VSCode.
+After being fed-up with having to Copy and Paste my code, back-and-forth a million times (for a more current understanding every turn).
+Thus, `gemify` was born and streamlines this process.

 ## 📸

-:D
+demo.gif

+homeview.png

 ## 🧰